 Care must be taken to ensure that exterior doors are closed, locked and that all possessions are properly stored and secured before setting off on any journey.

 3.5 Roof loading

-Some motorhome roofs can be fitted with a roof rack (optional).

-A maximum load of 50kgs can be evenly distributed on the roof rack system.
+If a motorhome roof is fitted with a roof rack, a maximum load of 50kgs can be evenly distributed on the roof rack system.

 This figure MUST NOT be exceeded.